jessicarush/javascript-notes/notes.md

 ## About the Language

 [Ecma International](https://www.ecma-international.org/), is the organization responsible for standardizing JavaScript.
 It stands for European Computer Manufacturers Association.
 It released a new version of JavaScript in 2015, called ECMAScript2015, commonly referred to as ES6.
 Note, the 6 refers to the version of JavaScript and is not related to the year it was released (the previous version was ES5 released in 2009).

+Web browsers are not the only platforms on which JavaScript is used.
+Some databases, such as MongoDB and CouchDB, use JavaScript as their scripting and query language.
+Several platforms for desktop and server programming, most notably the Node.js project, provide an environment for programming JavaScript outside of the browser.